casper-network/casper-integrations-ucase-1/README.md

 # casper-integrations-ucase-1
-Full end to end implementation of a document notarisation platform integrating with a CSPR blaockchain.
+Full end to end implementation of a document notarisation platform integrating with a CSPR chain.

 # Usage